How to Cleanse Your Colon and Eliminate Constipation

 You can help your colon out with a colon health supplement.
 The HERBAL POWER FLUSH contains, as the name suggests, powerful herbs, such as Psyllium seed husk and Cascara Sagrada bark.
-What both of these herbs have in common is that they expel pathogens along with waste from the colon.
+When the gut physically flushes, it may also flush out unfriendly organisms along.

 Here are some more gentle ways to cleanse your colon without the same health risks:

 Water is the main vehicle for your body to eliminate toxins through urine, stool, sweat, and breath.
 Therefore, drinking enough water daily is important to provide your body with enough water for its natural cleansing processes.

 A low fluid intake can cause constipation, so you want to drink enough water accordingly.

 Eat Healthy Whole Foods and an Organic Diet

 A whole-food, plant-based diet strives to provide as many nutritional plant foods as possible while limiting processed foods, oils, and animal foods (dairy products and eggs) as they are low-fiber food.